rust-lang/rustc-dev-guide/src/tests/running.md

 ./x.py test
 ```

-This will build the stage 1 compiler and then run the whole test
+This will build the stage1 compiler and then run the whole test
 suite.
-You probably don't want to do this very often, because it takes
+You probably don't want to do this very often because it takes
-a very long time, and anyway bors / GitHub Actions will do it for you.
+a very long time, and anyway, bors / GitHub Actions will do it for you.
 (Often, I will run this command in the background after opening a PR that
 I think is done, but rarely otherwise. -nmatsakis)